rocicorp/reflect-draw/README.md

 ### How to list the rooms for your Reps server

-Cloudflare doesn't have a UI for this, but there's an API:
+Cloudflare doesn't have a UI for this, but there's an API.

-1. Go to https://dash.cloudflare.com/profile/api-tokens and click "Create Token" then choose the "Read All Resources" template.
+First, go to https://dash.cloudflare.com/profile/api-tokens and click "Create Token" then choose the "Read All Resources" template.
 Click through and then copy the resulting token.

 ```bash
 # Get the account id